griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

     * `Exception as e` part catches any error and stores it in a variable `e`.
     * Simply put, the `except` block says "If there was a problem in `try`, let's do this instead.

 Using `try/except` is always good practice, *especially* with tools in Griptape.
 One of the benefits of using this is that `ErrorArtifacts` *get passed back to Griptape*.
-This means Griptape can evaluate the error, and try again - often fixing its own mistake!
+This means Griptape can evaluate the error, and try again - often fixing mistakes the LLM made in it's query!

 #### Return